stripe/terminal-js/README.md

 Use the [Terminal JS SDK](https://stripe.com/docs/terminal/sdk/js) as an ES module.

+**Note**: This package dynamically loads the Stripe Terminal SDK from `https://js.stripe.com` and wraps the SDK's global`StripeTerminal` function.
-**Note**: To be
+To be
 [PCI compliant](https://stripe.com/docs/security#validating-pci-compliance), you
-must load the SDK directly from `https://js.stripe.com`.
-You cannot include it in a bundle or host it yourself.
-This package wraps the global `StripeTerminal` function provided by the the SDK script as an ES module.
+must load the SDK directly from `https://js.stripe.com` using this library or by [loading it in your HTML with a `<script>` tag](https://stripe.com/docs/terminal/sdk/js).
+You cannot include the SDK in a bundle or host it yourself.

 [![npm version](https://img.shields.io/npm/v/@stripe/terminal-js.svg?style=flat-square)](https://www.npmjs.com/package/@stripe/terminal-js)